aroemers/crustimoney/README.md

 :=> #{{:key :number-required, :at 0}}
 ```

-To work with these successes and errorss, the functions in the `results` namespace can be used.
+To work with these successes and errors, the functions in the `results` namespace can be used.
 These allow you to get the text of a success node for example, or add `:line` and `:column` keys to the errors.

 ## Recursive grammars